 - Brake fluid is low or dirty

-- A “spongy” feeling when depressing your brake pad
+- A “spongy” feeling when depressing your brake pedal

 Power Brakes and Booster

-Have you ever seen “power brakes” as a feature listed on a car for sale?
-Truth is, power brakes have been around for some time.
-Simply put, power brakes are designed to help you brake the car.
-Without them, trying to get your car to come to a stop would take a lot more work.
+Power brakes are designed to help you brake the car more effectively than standard brakes.
+Without them, trying to get your vehicle to come to a stop would take a lot more work.

-The brake booster is the main component of this system.
-It works by creating a vacuum that helps to clamp your brakes down onto your rotors.
+The brake booster is the main component of the power brake system.
+It works by creating a vacuum that helps clamp your calipers down onto your rotors.
 When you experience difficulty pressing down your brake pedal, this is usually an indication that your booster is failing.
-You may also notice that it’s taking a lot longer for your car to actually stop from the time you started applying the brakes.
+You may also notice that it takes a lot longer for your car to stop from the time you started applying the brakes.

 To test if your booster is failing, follow these quick steps:

-- Get in your car, but don’t turn the car on yet
+- Get in your car, but don’t turn the ignition on yet.

 If the pedal doesn’t fall slightly away then quickly become resilient, you most likely have a booster problem.
-We can fix that!
-Just bring it into your local shop for diagnosis.
+Kennedy can fix it!
+Just bring it by your local shop for diagnosis.

-The idea behind them is that when a certain situation arises, like skidding, the anti-lock system will kick in and quickly pump the brakes in a certain rhythm that helps your vehicle regain control.
+The idea behind anti-lock brakes is that when a certain situation arises—such as skidding or sliding—the anti-lock system will kick in and quickly pump the brakes in a rhythm that helps your vehicle regain control.

-- The warning light (ABS) will appear on your dashboard
+- An ABS warning light on your dashboard

-Because of the severity of symptoms of anti-lock brake failure, it’s critical to listen to your car’s warning light and bring it in for service immediately.
+Because of the severity of symptoms of anti-lock brake failure, it’s critical to pay attention to your car’s warning light and bring it in for service immediately.

-Kennedy Transmission Brake & Auto Service provides a wide range of repair services for both imported and domestic automotive brake systems at our auto repair shop.
-No matter your brake system symptoms, we can fix it!
-Just bring it in, tell us what’s going on, and we’ll do a few things to diagnose it properly.
-That includes a computer diagnostic test, along with test-driving it to get an understanding of what you’re experiencing.
-Use our store locator to find a Kennedy Transmission near you today.
+Kennedy Transmission provides a wide range of repair services for braking systems on all makes and models.
+No matter your braking system symptoms, we can fix it!
+Just bring it in, tell us what’s going on, and we’ll run a few tests to diagnose it properly.
+Our tests include a computer diagnostic test, along with test-driving your vehicle to get an understanding of what you’re experiencing.
+Use our store locator to find a Kennedy Transmission near you today!